welford/opengles_examples/README.md

 ## Building and running

-2024:   Go into each examples directory and type "make sdl" on the command line 2014(?):Go into each examples directory and type "make" on the command line then run ./000.bin etc
+* 2024:   Go into each examples directory and type "make sdl" on the command line

+* 2014(?): Go into each examples directory and type "make" on the command line

+* Then run ./000.bin etc

 ## Examples